Contact

 Studying Neuroscience in Oldenburg

-- Levels: From molecule to behavior
+• Levels: From molecule to (animal) behavior

-- Skills-oriented: Specific skills courses complement scientific education
+• Skills-oriented: Specific skills courses complement scientific education

-- Hands-on: Almost all courses include lab time or exercises
+• Hands-on: Almost all courses include lab time or exercises

-- Intensive: Focus on one topic at a time due to block course structure
+• Intensive: Focus on one topic at a time due to block course structure

-- International: All courses in English, semester abroad is possible
+• International: All courses in English, semester abroad is possible

-- Interdisciplinary: Teachers & students with mixed backgrounds, joint courses with Biology & Psychology
+• Interdisciplinary: Teachers & students with mixed backgrounds, joint courses with Biology & Psychology

-- Flexible: Individual study plans, wide choice of courses
+• Flexible: Individual study plans, wide choice of courses

-- Personal: Small groups, close contact to teachers and scientists
+• Personal: Small groups, close contact to teachers and scientists

-- Future perspectives in Oldenburg: Graduate school, cluster of excellence, collaborative science projects
+• Future perspectives in Oldenburg: Graduate school, cluster of excellence, collaborative science projects

 Highlights

-and different methodological approaches in the neurosciences:
+Students can choose from different methodological approaches in the neurosciences:

-- Molecular, cellular and developmental biology
+• Molecular, cellular and developmental biology

-- Electrophysiology, neuroanatomy and imaging techniques
+• Electrophysiology, neuroanatomy and imaging techniques

-- Behavioural training / psychophysics
+• Behavioural experiments / psychophysics

-- Statistical data analysis / modelling / simulations
+• Statistical data analysis / modelling / simulations

 Career Prospects

 A successful Master's degree in Neuroscience provides evidence that you have diversified theoretical and practical skills and are able to deal with sophisticated and extensive assignments in the field of neuroscience.
-As the degree program is taught in English, graduates are qualified to work in an international labour market.
+As the degree program is taught in English, graduates are qualified to work in an international job market.
 The large number of possible module combinations and individual curricula offers students to specialise for a variety of career paths in academia, as well as the public and private sector.
 For instance, a scientific-leading position in the pharmaceutical industry, managing occupations in research, or education orientated administration are within reach.
 Students that are enthusiastic about research should consider doing a PhD and lay their focus on research modules.

 The annual “Career Day Neuroscience” gives graduates the opportunity to get an overview of possible occupational areas and connects them to neuroscientists working in the industry and in research.
 The elective “External Research Module” further allows students to perform an internship at an external company or research institution.